What Pedestrians Should Do After Being Hit by a Vehicle

 When you walk near traffic, you are at risk of being struck by a vehicle.
 Due to the lack of protection pedestrians are offered in most cross walks and sidewalks, many suffer serious injuries or death in the event of an auto accident.
 When this occurs, you may be entitled to hold the at-fault driver liable to recover compensation.

 However, there are several steps pedestrians can take after an accident to secure their claim.
-Below, Lynch Law Firm’s trusted New Jersey car accident lawyers have provided several steps you may take after being struck by a vehicle.
+Below, Lynch Law Firm, PC’s trusted New Jersey car accident lawyers have provided several steps you may take after being struck by a vehicle.
 To learn more about your legal options after an accident, contact us to schedule a free, no obligation consultation.

 Get Medical Treatment